Edimosphy/DERPIn-Hackathon--Track-3/README.md

 - Monitor and Evaluate: Continuously monitor nutrient gap levels and evaluate the impact of implemented interventions to adapt strategies as needed.

 ## Usage
-Usage of the application is broken down into two main interfaces, accessible via the sidebar on the home page using streamlit web app via https://derpin-nutrient-gap.streamlit.app
+Usage of the application is broken down into two main interfaces, accessible via the sidebar on the home page using streamlit web app via <https://derpin-nutrient-gap.streamlit.app>
 - Data Visualizations: This section presents interactive charts and graphs that allow you to explore key findings, such as regional disparities in nutrient adequacy and the impact of different commodities on nutritional status.
 - Prediction & Simulation: This interface allows you to input specific data points to get a prediction on the nutrient gap level.
 It also includes a simulation feature where you can model the effects of different interventions and see how they would change the predicted outcome.

+##  Result

 ## Challenges
 - The dataset from AGWAA API Documentation and Food System Crisis Observatory and Response (FS-COR) Platform were hard to collect as the Api of the file was not accessible.